zvada/technology/docs/release/cut-sw-release.md

         ./master-run.sh

 !!! note
+    Test upcoming even though nothing will be released into upcoming.
+It is possible that a blahp (or some other) update in 3.X could affect upcoming.

+!!! note
     If there are failures, consult the release-manager before proceeding.

 ### Step 3: Test Pre-Release on the Madison ITB site

 Test the pre-release on the Madison ITB by following the [ITB pre-release testing instructions](/release/itb-testing/).
 If you not local to Madison, consult the release manager for the designated person to do this testing.

-!!! note
-    Test upcoming even though nothing will be release into upcoming.
-It is possible that a blahp (or some other) update in 3.X could affect upcoming.

 ### Step 4: Regenerate the build repositories